-They don’t exist in Japan.
-You can drink ANYWHERE.
-On the street, on the train, hell, I think you could walk into a police station with an open container if you wanted to (by the way, just because you CAN do something does not mean you SHOULD; while you CAN drink on the train, you SHOULD not, especially a crowded train, because it is considered to be pretty rude (the Shinkansen, with assigned seating, is a different story; on the Shinkansen, they actually sell booze, along with boxed lunches and other snacks)).
-I often see (especially western) foreigners getting VERY drunk on the street precisely because it is legal and for them, the idea that you can drink in public is a novel experience.
+Open-container laws don’t exist in Japan.
+You can drink ANYWHERE: on the street, on the train.
+In fact, I think you could walk into a police station with an open container if you wanted to (by the way, just because you can do something does not mean you should; while you can drink on the train, it’s better to not, especially on a crowded train, because it is considered to be pretty rude, with Shinkansen being the only exception).
+I often see foreigners getting very drunk on the street precisely because it is legal, and for them, the idea that you can drink in public is a novel experience.

 The drinking age (and smoking age) in Japan is 20, but I have not seen this enforced.
 When I first came to Japan, there was no policy of having to show ID when buying alcohol, and now, at major, nationwide convenience stores, there is an automated policy where, when attempting to buy alcohol, you simply touch the screen indicating that you are of age (this is essentially an honor system).

 This also doesn’t exist, or at least, it is not legally codified as it is in America.
-Each shop or establishment sets its own hours, and I know watering holes that are open until five or even six in the morning, and I even know one place that doesn’t even open until midnight.
+Each shop or establishment sets its own hours, and I know watering holes that are open until five or even six in the morning.
+I even know a place that doesn’t even open until midnight.

-The short answer is anywhere.
-In some states in America, you have to go to government-run shops to buy hard liquor, and in other states, grocery stores can sell beer and wine but not hard liquor, and gas stations can in some states, but not in other states… In Japan, any and every convenience store sells booze-beer, wine, shochu, nihonshu, whiskey.
+In Japan, you can buy alcohol almost anywhere.
+In some states in America, you have to go to government-run shops to buy hard liquor.
+In other states, grocery stores can sell beer and wine but not hard liquor, and gas stations can sell alcohol in some states but not in other states.
+In Japan, every convenience store sells booze: beer, wine, shochu, nihonshu, whiskey.
 And, there is no legally-codified cutoff for last sales.
-In my state (Maryland) in America, it is ILLEGAL to sell alcohol after 2:00 A.M.
+In my state (Maryland) in America, it is illegal to sell alcohol after 2:00 A.M.
 In Japan, there is no such rule.
 You can buy alcohol 24/7/365.